 Booking photo for Zachary P. Stocker (Courtesy: Cache County Jail)

-Stocker appeared in 1st District Court Wednesday morning.
-He was previously charged with 20 counts of sexual exploitation of a child, a second-degree felony.
+According to court records, Stocker participated in a virtual hearing in 1st District Court last week, appearing by web conference with his attorney.
+He pleaded guilty to 10 counts of sexual exploitation of a child, a second-degree felony.

-In February, agents with the Internet Crimes Against Children’s Task Force began investigating Stocker after they allegedly traced the illegal images to his Island neighborhood apartment.
-A search warrant was served to his residence, where electronic devices were seized and he was taken into custody.
+In February 2019, agents with the Internet Crimes Against Children’s Task Force (ICAC) began investigating Stocker after they traced images of child pornography to his Island neighborhood apartment.
+A search warrant was served to his residence, where several electronic devices were seized.

-Stocker remains out of jail after previously posting $70,000 bail.
-As part of his pretrial release, he is prohibited from having access to the internet or interactions with anyone under the age of 18.
-He could face up to 15-years in prison if convicted.
+Stocker will be sentenced Nov.
+17, where he could face up to 15-years in prison.
+He remains on pretrial release, and is prohibited from having access to the internet or interactions with anyone under the age of 18.